Introduction

 We experienced a rare case of EBV gastritis that developed in a healthy child as a manifestation of infectious mononucleosis secondary to EBV infection.
 The diagnosis was established by proving EBV in gastric biopsies with in situ hybridization, and the patient recovered spontaneously due to the infection's self-limiting nature.

-As noted previously, EBV gastritis is rarely reported.
-We found only 6 case reports of EBV gastritis in the literature (Table 1)1,4,5,6,7,8).
+1,4,5,6,7,8).
 Here we presented a case of EBV gastritis in a previously well 4-year-old girl.
 To our knowledge, this is the first case report of EBV gastritis in a young child.

-EBV infection-related diseases include infectious mononucleosis, multiple organ disease, complications caused by acute infection, lymphoproliferative disease, and certain types of cancer9).
-Infectious mononucleosis is an acute disease caused by EBV infection.
-Its features are atypical lymphocytosis on peripheral blood, fever, and generalized lymphadenopathy10).
+10).
 As mentioned above, our patient had typical clinical symptoms and signs of infectious mononucleosis but other previous reports were not.
 There were no typical symptoms and signs of infectious mononucleosis in previous reports but their patients all had atypical lymphocytosis on peripheral blood.
-Related gastrointestinal cancers include gastric non-Hodgkin's lymphoma, gastric T-cell lymphoma, gastric adenocarcinoma, and esophageal cancer11,12,13).
-Neurologic or blood disorders rarely occur14,15).
+Related gastrointestinal cancers include gastric non-Hodgkin's lymphoma, gastric T-cell lymphoma, gastric adenocarcinoma, and esophageal cancer

 Making the clinical diagnosis of EBV infection is usually simple.
 It can be done by serological tests for EBV and extracting heterophil antibody.
 Serum specific antibodies for EBV are viral capsid antigen IgM/IgG, EBV early antigen IgG/IgM, and Epstein-Barr nuclear antigen IgG.
 Polymerase chain reaction for EBV DNA is also available.
 Our patient had fever, sore throat, and cervical lymphadenopathy.
 Although the specific serum antibodies were all negative, the diagnosis of infectious mononucleosis was confirmed by the presence of EBV load in assays of DNA extracted from the peripheral blood.

 EBV infection is simply diagnosed with serological testing.
 However, EBV gastritis can occur without positive serological evidence.
 As such, it is possible to overlook EBV even in patients with gastrointestinal symptoms.
-Our case along with the previous cases shows that EBV gastritis selectively invades the stomach without involving lesions of the esophagus and duodenum1,6).
+Our case along with the previous cases shows that EBV gastritis selectively invades the stomach without involving lesions of the esophagus and duodenum

-EBV gastritis might be confused with various types of lymphoma radiographically, histologically, and endoscopically.
-Kitayama et al.6) presented that it could be mis-diagnosed as diffuse B-cell lymphoma at the first assessment.
-Moreover, EBV gastritis can involve acute or chronic in nature, and it is difficult to distinguish it from other types of gastritis such as Helicobacter gastritis and lymphocytic gastritis2,8).
-Various reports of endoscopic findings stated that EBV gastritis was accompanied by a range of conditions from mucosal hypertrophy with partial edema to ulcerative lesions with irregular margins1).
+6) presented that it could be mis-diagnosed as diffuse B-cell lymphoma at the first assessment.
+Moreover, EBV gastritis can involve acute or chronic in nature, and it is difficult to distinguish it from other types of gastritis such as

-Since endoscopic appearances of EBV gastritis were various as shown in other cases, performing biopsies with in situ hybridization could be helpful for confirming the diagnosis.
+in situ hybridization could be helpful for confirming the diagnosis.
 In our case, EGD was performed to evaluate the diffuse thickening of the gastric wall visible on imaging studies.
-EBV gastritis was diagnosed by biopsies with in situ hybridization based on our suspicion judging by the patient's clinical manifestation.
-And our patient was recovered with using H2 receptor antagonist and supportive care, which was consistent with previous reports1,5,6,7,8).
+EBV gastritis was diagnosed by biopsies with

 In summary, we reported a rare case of EBV gastritis in a 4-year-girl presenting with upper and periumbilical abdominal pain as well as fever, sore throat, and cervical lymphadenopathy.
 This is the first case of EBV gastritis in an early childhood.
 EBV-associated gastric involvement was carefully investigated in the case of upper digestive symptoms in the clinical situation of highly suspicious EBV infection.